foambubble/foam/docs/user/how-to/recommended-extensions.md

 These extensions defined in `.vscode/extensions.json` are automatically installed when you accept the workspace's recommended extensions.

 This list is subject to change.
-Especially the Git ones.

 - [Foam for VSCode](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode) (alpha)
 - [Markdown All In One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)